Tsora-Pop/Tsora-Pop.github.io/_posts/2021-05-26-welcome-to-jekyll.markdown

 title:  "Welcome to Jekyll!"
 headimage: <img src= "assets/tenor.gif" class="card-img-top" alt="Header Image" width="300" height="100">
 published: May 26, 2021
+excerpt_separator: <!--more-->
 ---
 ## {{ page.title}}
 {{ page.published }}
-Testing an excerpt

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
-You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.
+You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated. excerpt_separator: <!--more-->

 Jekyll requires blog post files to be named according to the following format: